-Yesterday, Google unveiled another functionality update to AdWords, one that is expected to provide more insight into conversion trends to improve efficiency in budget allocation.
+Yesterday, Google unveiled another functionality update to Google Ads, one that is expected to provide more insight into conversion trends to improve efficiency in budget allocation.

-The update focuses around Search Funnels, a feature that has been within the AdWords system since 2010.
+The update focuses around Search Funnels, a feature that has been within the Google Ads system since 2010.
 However, this feature has often been overlooked due to its hard to find location, buried towards the bottom of the Conversions page under the Tools and Analysis tab.

 Google’s functionality update addresses this by further integrating Search Funnels into the Campaigns dashboard.
 It is now possible to add Search Funnel criteria as additional columns in your Campaigns Dashboard.